Ali Tareen

-Ali Khan Tareen (born 14 November 1988) is a Pakistani businessman, politician and social entrepreneur.
-He is the son of politician and industrialist Jahangir Tareen.
-Tareen is involved in agri-business, sport-business and social development projects in South Punjab.
-He is currently the owner of the Pakistan Super League (PSL) franchise Multan Sultans.
+Ali Khan Tareen (born 14 November 1988) is a Pakistani businessman, politician, and cricket patron.
+He owned the Pakistan Super League (PSL) franchise Multan Sultans until 2025.

 Early life and education

 Ali Tareen was born in Lahore to Jahangir Khan Tareen and Amina Tareen.
 He has three sisters: Seher, Marium and Meher.
 Tareen earned an Executive MBA from the University of Oxford.
 During his student years, he participated in youth and community organisations including the Young Social Reformers, Youth Parliament, Society for National Education and the Karachi Youth Initiative.
 In 2014, he hosted a radio programme, Sab ka Saath, on FM 100 dedicated to visually impaired individuals.

 Career

 Business ventures

 Ali Tareen oversees aspects of his family's agricultural and sugar enterprises, including the JDW Group.
 He has been involved in initiatives to introduce modern farming techniques and promote sustainable agricultural practices with his business in South Punjab.

 In 2018, Tareen co-acquired the PSL franchise Multan Sultans with his uncle, Alamgir Khan Tareen.
 After Alamgir Tareen's passing in 2023, Ali became the principal owner of the team.
 In April 2025, he publicly expressed concern over the PSL's revised financial model, calling for more sustainable franchise terms.
 Later that year, he also criticised the league's decision to repeatedly select singer Ali Zafar for the official PSL anthem, urging greater representation of new artists.